moj-analytical-services/user-guidance/source/documentation/tools.md

 ```

-And your project has analytical scripts that run in a terminal you could add:
+And if your project has analytical scripts that run in a terminal you could add:

 ```markdown
 ## Run scripts